A Lifestyle of Serving

 Supervisor: Campus Director

-Schedule: Full-time (8 days on, 3 days off): Houseparents must reside on-campus during shifts
+Schedule: Full-time (9 days on, 5 days off.)
+Houseparents must reside on-campus during shifts

 Responsibilities: